Whytey/pymoebot/README.md

 ## Goals

 - [x] Monitor the MoeBot
-- [ ] Control the MoeBot
+- [x] Control the MoeBot
-- [ ] Integrate into Home-Assistant stand-alone.
+- [x] Integrate into Home-Assistant stand-alone.
-- [ ] If possible, merge into the Home-Assistant Tuya integration

 ## History